cjacker/opensource-embeded-toolchains/README.md

 For a 'cross-compile' toolchain with OS support, there is also need a target os '**sysroot**' which contains the root filesystem and libraries of target system that the compiler can find headers and link to target libs.

-For embeded device, we mostly work with a cross-compile toochain and compile sources on X86 PC to generate the target binaries. most MCU do NOT require a seperate OS installed, we call it as 'baremetal'.
+For embeded device, most MCU do NOT require a seperate OS installed, we call it 'baremetal'.

 ## Toolchain Tutorials